Deep-Symmetry/dysentery/README.md

 captures over a weekend, I was able to identify how to track the current BPM and beat locations by passively watching broadcast traffic, which was my main goal.
-I still could not get a lock on where the down beat fell, because I could not tell which player was the Master.
+I still could not get a lock on where the downbeat fell, because I could not tell which player was the Master.

 #### Virtual CDJ